panda-git-hub/handbook/readme2.md

 sequenceDiagram
   autonumber
   Title:
-  participant A as Server
+  participant A as SRV
-  participant B as NW-main
+  participant B as NW(m)
-  participant C as NW-backup
+  participant C as NW(b)
-  participant D as FaultManager
+  participant D as FM
   participant E as Fuse
   participant F as DM
   participant G as Ansible